 Method 1: Use Sandpaper to Round Wood Edges

-The first method I will discuss is likely the easiest of all.
+The first method I will discuss is likely the easiest and perhaps the most popular.
 There are many types of sandpaper and almost anyone can use it with ease to round wood edges.

 First, purchase the correct type of sandpaper for your project.
 Cut a piece of it, and begin rubbing it on the rough edges with your fingers and the palm of your hand.
 To achieve the best result, begin by using sandpaper with a low grade and gradually progress to finer grit sandpaper.